Construction Update - March 20, 2015

-Beginning in the evening of Tuesday, March 3 (pending weather), crews will be working in the Lake Shore Boulevard and Leslie Street intersection to shift traffic lanes.
-This traffic shift has been scheduled outside of rush hours and will take place between 8:00 p.m. and 7:00 a.m.
+During the evening of Tuesday, March 3, crews worked in the Lake Shore Boulevard and Leslie Street intersection to shift traffic lanes.

-All traffic lanes on Lake Shore Boulevard will be shifted from the south side to the north side.
+All traffic lanes on Lake Shore Boulevard were shifted from the south side to the north side.

-Once this traffic shift is in place, there will be two through lanes plus a turning lane available in both direction.
+Two through lanes plus a turning lane are available in both directions.

 To complete final watermain/sewer upgrades and track installation safely, it is not possible to maintain a third westbound through traffic lane (a lane was re-instated in January and maintained as long as possible).

 Due to the location of the work zone, the east-west pedestrian and cyclist crossing located at the south side of the intersection is closed.

 The east-west crossing on the north side of the intersection is available.